Stephen-Kam/java-assurance-test/README.md

 ## Prerequisites:

-To run the tests in this pack, you will need to install Java (at least version 11) and Maven.
+To run the tests in this pack, you will need to install Java (at least version 11) and Maven and have Chrome browser installed.

 Instructions on how to do so are below:

 ### Java: